Crisis of Sigonella

-The crisis was resolved overnight, with the withdrawal of Delta Force from the Sigonella base.
+The crisis was resolved overnight, with the removal of hostile foreign military forces from the Sigonella base.
 The four Palestinian terrorists were all tried and convicted in Italy.
 However, one of the suspects, Abu Abbas, was acquitted and allowed to leave the country.
 Only years later the American claim about his direct involvement in the attack was confirmed.

-The reconciliation between the U.S. President and the Italian Prime Minister occurred a month after the incident, when Reagan invited Craxi to the White House.
+The reconciliation between the U.S. president and the Italian Prime Minister occurred a month after the incident, when Reagan invited Craxi to the White House.
 However, the Sigonella crisis marked a rift within the Italian government, as the Italian Minister of Defence Giovanni Spadolini, leader of the Italian Republican Party and a staunch supporter of the American government, harshly criticized Craxi's actions in a letter and withdrew the Republican Party ministers from the cabinet.